-This stove has a two year manufacturer's guarantee.
-This covers any defects arising from faulty workmanship during normal use of the stove.

-The guarantee does not cover parts deemed replaceable in the normal usage of the stove these include:
+This stove has a two year guarantee covering any defects arising from faulty workmanship during normal use of the stove.
+The guarantee does not cover parts deemed to be replaceable in the normal usage of the stove.
+These include: Glass & Door rope seal & Fire Brick linings